Morgan Stanley wealth unit aims to close lending gap

 In wealthy enclaves across the United States, Morgan Stanley has suffered a series of defections of top advisers such as Rothstein, in part because they think the firm is weak at providing loans to private banking clients compared with rivals owned by commercial banks.

-Merrill, a unit of Bank of America Corp, has about 600 bankers working with brokers, for example, compared with 170 bankers at Morgan Stanley.
+Merrill, a unit of Bank of America Corp (BAC.N), has about 600 bankers working with brokers, for example, compared with 170 bankers at Morgan Stanley.
 In the third quarter, Merrill reported $1.5 billion in net interest income, compared with $410 million for Morgan Stanley's wealth unit.

 "It's built right into the system at Merrill in terms of people and technology," said Mark Albers, a former manager at Merrill, who is now president of the wealth management recruiting firm Albers & Associates Consulting.